Texas Tar Wars

 You can participate in Texas Tar Wars by:

-- Submitting a poster to the Texas Tar Wars Poster Contest.
+- Submitting a poster (one poster per school) to the Texas Tar Wars Poster Contest.

 Contact Juleah Williams at the Texas Academy of Family Physicians by phone at (512) 329-8666 or by email at email@example.com to get involved with Texas Tar Wars.